 Lemos Farm has been around since 1942, but is far different today than when Frank Lemos first moved here from San Francisco.
 The story goes something like this...
 Back in the 40’s, a gentleman owed Lemos money, but not having any he gave him a cow instead.
 That cow had a calf, so Frank decided to buy a few more.
 This led to him buying some land for the cows, and that friends, is how Lemos Farm was born.

 During the ‘60s, the ranch was rented as horse property and in 1979 Arnold Lemos and his son Bob Lemos began planting Christmas Trees.
 When 1980 hit, the Lemos family decided to get into the Pumpkin Patch business.
 To stand out, Arnold and Bob brought in ponies and a haunted house.
 Many other fun attractions have been added to the farm since then.
-Today, the farm is ran by Bob Lemos, his wife Andrea, and their two sons, Frank and Joey Lemos.
+Today, the farm is ran by the Lemos Family and welcomes guests all year-round.

 The Painted Horse